Rockypocky77/ChancifySATPrep/sat23.md

 B) more likely to contribute consistently.

-C) guaranteed to receive higher grades.
+C) likely to receive higher grades in most cases.

 D) forced into leadership roles.